johannaengland/nav/doc/howto/commandline-utilities.rst

 ----------------

 This command is useful to generate lists of devices registered in NAV.
-Used without arguments it will print out the sysname of every NAV-registered device.
+Used without arguments it will print out the sysname of every device registered in NAV.

 It is mostly a programmer's interface to filtering the device list: It takes an argument that must be valid Python code and a valid Django QuerySet filtering